Timeline: Learn about the Faro Mine remediation project

 - 2021: all regulatory authorizations issued, remediation plan design complete, construction manager hired for site remediation

 Who’s involved in the project

 Established in 2016, the secretariat coordinates the Kaska Nation's participation and interests in the project.

 The Government of Yukon participates in the Faro Mine Remediation Project to ensure the interests of Yukoners are incorporated into the project.

 Government of Canada

-First Nations, Town of Faro and stakeholders are consulted on an ongoing basis to ensure the project incorporates their input.
+First Nations, Town of Faro and other stakeholders are consulted on an ongoing basis to ensure the project incorporates their input.
 First Nations include the Kaska Nations (Ross River Dena Council, Liard First Nation and Kaska Dena Council) and Selkirk First Nation.